andrey-dru-me1/mattermost-reminder-bot/README.md

 Bot has several commands:

-- `create NAME CRON-RULE` - creates new reminder with the specified rule
+- `add NAME CRON-RULE` - creates new reminder with the specified rule
 - `list` - shows the reminders table with their names, rules and channels

 `CRON-RULE` could be set with variable amount of values, but recommended and tested is 7.